 The four-cylinder turbodiesel is now the backbone of European sales, and the individual units that are its vertebrae are now fiendishly fast, refined and cheap to run.
 Volvo claims, in a stroke, to have advanced beyond any of them

-Five trim levels feature, ranging from the Business Edition, through SE, SE Lux, R-Design and R-Design Lux models.
-R-Design designates a sportier version, with bigger wheels and bodywork addenda.
+Five trim levels feature, ranging from the Business Edition through SE, SE Lux and R-Design to R-Design Lux models.
+R-Design designates a sportier version, with bigger wheels and appropriately athletic bodywork addenda.